 Astro Photography

 Astro imaging is no longer a reserved territory for large scale telescopes.
 With modern software tools good results can be accomplished with way smaller equipment and without traveling to distant places.
 The photographs shown hiere were taken from my home with a corrected telescope and an equitorial mount (further information may be found in the section astro photography).
-The shots were taken with either the regular Nikon D750 or with a dedicated cooled astro camera (ZWO ASI2600MC Pro or ZWO ASI2600MM Pro with Gain 100).
+The shots were primarily taken with dedicated cooled astro cameras (ZWO ASI2600MC Pro or ZWO ASI2600MM Pro with Gain 100), some were captured with a regular Nikon D750, though.

 Starfield